tigerwill90/Oauth-IoT/README.md

 If you can satisfy the dependencies above, this is the easiest way to start an Oauth server

+Rename .env.example file to .env in racine folder

 ````
 make install
 ````
+Server will start automatically

 #### Windows
 Incoming...